About the Seals

 - Don't get between seals and the water

-- Watch from a safe distance on the rocks
+- Watch from rocks at a safe distance

 What to Expect